Women's basketball grades: UCF

 While still not great, Tennessee’s defense looked stronger than its offense.

-The Lady Vols held UCF to 14-52 from the field, allowing just three three-pointers.
+The Lady Vols held UCF to 14-52 from the field, allowing just 3 three-pointers.
 The Lady Vols also forced 24 turnovers, including 11 steals.

 Tennessee was in foul trouble all night, however.
 The Lady Vols had 15 total personal fouls and UCF was able to hurt Tennessee from the line, making 10 of 11 free throws.